shlizee/TimeAwarePC/README.md

 install.packages("pcalg")
 install.packages("kpcalg")
 ```
-- In addition, if you like to use Granger Causality functionalities in this package, please separately install nitime as follows:
+- In addition, if you like to use Granger Causality functions in this package, please separately install nitime as follows:
 ```
 pip install nitime
 ```